Optical disc drive: Optical pickup system

 The most important part of an optical disc drive is an optical path, which is inside a pickup head (PUH).
 The PUH is also known as a laser pickup, optical pickup, pickup, pickup assembly, laser assembly, laser optical assembly, optical pickup head/unit or optical assembly.
 It usually consists of a semiconductor laser diode, a lens for focusing the laser beam, and photodiodes for detecting the light reflected from the disc's surface.

 Initially, CD-type lasers with a wavelength of 780 nm (within the infrared) were used.
 For DVDs, the wavelength was reduced to 650 nm (red color), and for Blu-ray Disc this was reduced even further to 405 nm (violet color).

 Two main servomechanisms are used, the first to maintain the proper distance between lens and disc, to ensure the laser beam is focused as a small laser spot on the disc.
 The second servo moves the pickup head along the disc's radius, keeping the beam on the track, a continuous spiral data path.
 Optical disc media are 'read' beginning at the inner radius to the outer edge.

 Near the laser lens, optical drives are usually equipped with one to three tiny potentiometers (usually separate ones for CDs, DVDs, and usually a third one for Blu-ray Discs if supported by the drive) that can be turned using a fine screwdriver.
-The potentiometer is in a series circuit with the laser lens and can be used to manually increase and decrease the laser power for repair purposes.
+The potentiometer is in a series circuit with the laser lens.

 The laser diode used in DVD writers can have powers of up to 100 milliwatts, such high powers are used during writing.
 Some CD players have automatic gain control (AGC) to vary the power of the laser to ensure reliable playback of CD-RW discs.

 Readability (the ability to read physically damaged or soiled discs) may vary among optical drives due to differences in optical pickup systems, firmwares, and damage patterns.